How to have a smooth Divorce – Get past the Financial disclosure

 Why are financial disclosures required during divorce?

-What are the divorce disclosure documents that are required?
+What are the divorce financial disclosure documents that are required?

 Your lawyer will be able to give you details but, typically, all of the following are required to be provided as part of financial disclosure: